Yuvraj0014/Customer-Churn-Prediction-using-ANN/README.md

-  # 🏦 Customer Churn Prediction App using Artificial Neural Network 🤖 hi ra
+  # 🏦 Customer Churn Prediction App using Artificial Neural Network 🤖 hi

 ## 📋 Project Overview
 This is a sophisticated customer churn prediction web application built with Streamlit and TensorFlow.
 The app predicts whether a bank customer is likely to leave the bank's services based on various customer attributes.